jen2024-rim/Building-an-MCP-for-an-AI-Engine/docs/design.md

 | Study plan generation logic may become complex. | Implement a simple rule-based recommendation system using prerequisites, credits, and course categories. |

 ---
+## Notes from reading an official MCP server

+- Tool names use clear action verbs such as search, list, and check.
+- Tool descriptions are short, clear, and explain exactly what the tool does.
+- Each tool focuses on one task only.
+- Input descriptions clearly explain what each field means.
+- Error messages are simple and easy to understand.

 ## 📦 Project Status

 This project is part of the **NxtFlows Academy — "Building an MCP for an AI Engine"** training cohort.

 ---